sh4dov/arduino/ESP32_C3_MH_SR602/README.md

 (See the README.md file in the upper level 'examples' directory for more information about examples.)

-This example demonstrates how to blink a LED by using the GPIO driver or using the [led_strip](https://components.espressif.com/component/espressif/led_strip) library if the LED is addressable e.g. [WS2812](https://cdn-shop.adafruit.com/datasheets/WS2812B.pdf).
-The `led_strip` library is installed via [component manager](main/idf_component.yml).
+This README is a leftover from the ESP-IDF Blink example.
+See `ESP32_C3_IOT_TEMPLATE.md` for the actual project documentation.

 ## How to Use Example